Custom-Roles-for-TTT/TTT-Custom-Roles/CREATE_YOUR_OWN_ROLE.md

 There are four different sprites used within CR for TTT and you will need to make a separate image file for each.

 ### Finding a Role Icon
 Before you start messing with each individual sprite you need to find a good role icon.
 Your role icon should be solid white and you should avoid too much detail.
-One of the best places I know to find icons like this is https://game-icons.net/.
+One of the best places we know to find icons like this is https://game-icons.net/.

-For the Summoner I am going to use their minions with some slight changes.
+For the Summoner we am going to use their minions with some slight changes.
 Make sure your icon is white with a transparent background.
-Here is the final version of the icon I am using for the summoner:
+Here is the final version of the icon we am using for the summoner:

 ![SummonerIcon.png](https://i.imgur.com/vbuDVHP.png)